Superchargedcoffee/Esolang-WIP/README.md

 RPN_example is an example program, which prompts the user to input a number, and listing all primes below the input.

+Literals:

+  String literals start with double quotes and end with either double quotes or a new line, and may not span more than one line.
+Characters can be escaped, but note that \n, \t, etc. will just result in n, t, or so on.

+  Number literals are strings of digits.
+Only integers are currently supported, so they may not contain decimals.

 Operations:

   2 to 1 Operations: